manaslahon/DailyLearningAssistant/README.md

 Example Commands

-- /schedule SubjectA 09:00-10:00: Schedules a study session for "SubjectA" from 9:00 AM to 10:00 AM.
+- `/schedule SubjectA 09:00-10:00`: Schedules a study session for "SubjectA" from 9:00 AM to 10:00 AM.
-- /progress: Shows a summary of your study times by subject.
+- `/progress`: Shows a summary of your study times by subject.

-Database Structure

-The bot uses a simple database schema to store study sessions.
-The key table is:

-study_sessions: Tracks all study sessions with the following columns:
-id: Unique session ID.
-subject: The subject being studied.
-chat_id: Telegram user ID.
-start_time: Start time of the session.
-end_time: End time of the session.
-duration: Duration of the study session.
-date: Date of the session.